douglasmiranda/lab/ansible/docker/docker-remote-tls/README.md

 Initial setup with root password (we'll execute tasks with initial-setup tag; basic deploy user creation)

-First time we'll only be creating our deploy user and making sure we can log in with our ssh-key as the new user.
+First command will only create our deploy user and making sure we can log in with our ssh-key as the new user.

 ```bash
 ansible-playbook site.yml -i hosts.yml --ask-vault-pass -e ansible_user=root --tags=initial-setup